British Record (Rod Caught) Fish Committee: Dec 2017 - BRFC Additional reasons for claim rejection

 This is to prevent any attempts to introduce record-size fish via imports, as in the case of the Wels catfish, or manipulate records by cultivating record-size fish as was the case with Big Rig.

 2021 Jensen Price carp

-On 19th July 2021, at an online BRFC ratification meeting, it was decided to reject Jensen Price's carp of 73lb 8oz caught from Holme Fen fishery, as it contravened BRFC additional advice to claimants added 01/12/2017, about unnatural growth rate of carp being unsustainable if naturally fed.
+On 19 July 2021, at an online BRFC ratification meeting, it was decided to reject Jensen Price's carp of 73lb 8oz caught from Holme Fen fishery, as it contravened BRFC additional advice to claimants added 01/12/2017, about unnatural growth rate of carp being unsustainable if naturally fed.

+2024 Wels catfish record reinstated

+On 9 November 2023, after discussion with the Catfish Conservation Group, the BRFC decided to reinstate the Wels catfish record to the British record fish list, after being frozen for 23 years, with claims open for fish over 130lb.

 Fish Records

 For a list of historical fish records see: Angling records in the UK.
 A majority, though not all of these records have been recognised by the BRFC.
 BRFC recognised record lists are accessible directly from the links below.